yanweifu/yanweifu.github.io/index.md

 1. Artificial general intelligence (AGI) for Robotic Grasping;
 2. One-shot learning  by  exploring statistical sparsity;
-3. Zero-shot learning by the multi-modal universal backbone.
+3. Multi-modal universal pre-trained model and fine-tuning.
 4. Image/video synthesis and editing, such as image inpainting, sketch-based methods, and methods on videos.